Regular Rotating Black Holes: A Review: Extensions beyond the disk

 It was soon noticed that by following approach a), and extending through $r=0$ with negative values of $r$, can produce closed causal curves and, thus, causality problems \cite{H&E}.
 This will be treated, for the general case of RBH, in section \ref{secCaus},

 With regard to approach b), it not only leads to the concentration of mass-energy in a infinitesimally thin surface, but it also needs its matter to move faster than light\cite{Israel}\cite{Hamity}.

 At first sight, the situation for general regular RBH looks much better.
 Assuming that the regular RBH has a mass function $\mathcal M (r) \sim r^n$ with $n\geq 3$ around $r=0$, the metric component along the trajectory (\ref{gttz}) will not have differentiability problems in $z=0$ ($\partial_z g_{tt}(z=0)=0$) (and, in fact, it will be at least $C^n$).
-This suggests that the extension through the equatorial plane could not be necessary for regular RBH.
-In order to show it, one has to go beyond a particular trajectory intersecting the equatorial plane and beyond the analysis of a single metric component.
-Let's start by noticing that while approaching a point in the equatorial plane ($x^2+y^2<a^2$), according to (\ref{defr}), the function $r$ approaches zero whenever $z$ approaches zero and vice versa.
+This suggests that the extension through the disk could not be necessary for regular RBH.
+In order to show it, one has to go beyond a particular trajectory intersecting the disk and beyond the analysis of a single metric component.
+Let's start by noticing that while approaching a point in the disk ($x^2+y^2<a^2$), according to (\ref{defr}), the function $r$ approaches zero whenever $z$ approaches zero and vice versa.
 If we insist in having a positive $r$, we get, solving for $r$ in (\ref{defr}), that around $z=0$

 If we introduce this into the metric component (\ref{gtt}) and considering a mass function $\mathcal M (r) \sim r^n$ with $n\geq 3$ around $r=0$, we see that the metric component takes the form